StefanZischler/OS-Project/code/README.md

 - SDL2: sudo apt-get install libsdl2-2.0 -> game window
         sudo apt install libsdl2-ttf-dev

+To run the emulator:
+1) go to folder cmake
+2) open terminal
+3) write "make all" -> this creates executable GB-Emulator
+4) to start emulator with ROM write "./GB-Emulator ../../roms/Tetris.gb"

 Warning: This emulator isn't fully implemented yet.
 You won't be able to play the attached ROM file.